antigravitypajamas/liminal-horror-character-sheet/README.md

 - Base stats default to 0 on first load
 - Status notifications service stubbed in.
 Now when you save you will be notified of success.
 Also, if your Modified HP drops to 0 you will be notified to roll for Fallout.
 - Inventory slots become disabled when the corresponding Fatigued checkbox is checked
+- If an Inventory slot is disabled by Fatigue, the sheet is saved, and the page refreshed, the Inventory slot will remain disabled

 ## Upcoming work
 - Clear validation messaging